“Math class is tough.”

 How do I challenge the students who relatively breeze through the material?

 There were maybe 10% of typically high achieving students who did ok on the first assessment and then knocked the second assessment out of the park.
-These students didn’t have to stay after-school very often to reassess, and they probably spent less time working on math under SBG then they would have in a traditional classroom.
+These students where to buy cialis in USA didn’t have to stay after-school very often to reassess, and they probably spent less time working on math under SBG then they would have in a traditional classroom.

 Should I make the quizzes more difficult?
 Should I cap grades at 85% and to get higher I could design a project for them to get more in depth on a topic? (but if its useful for them, isn’t it useful for everyone?)